Queenstown, New Zealand: Saint Andrew's church

-Saint Andrew's Presbyterian church was completed in 1968 to replace the previous church which was sold and demolished to reuse the land.
+Saint Andrew's Presbyterian church was completed in 1968 to replace the previous church, which was sold and demolished to reuse the land.
 The church is designed to seat 350 parishioners.
 The Presbyterian church has been active in the Wakatipu area since 1865.

 Saint Peter's church

-Saint Peter's Anglican church was built in 1932 for a cost of 2862 pounds, it was consecrated on 23 November 1932.
-It replaced the previous wooden church which was built in 1863.
+Saint Peter's Anglican church was built in 1932 for a cost of 2862 pounds and consecrated on 23 November 1932.
+It replaced the previous wooden church, which was built in 1863.

 Saint Joseph's church

-Saint Joseph's Catholic church was built in 1898, it replaced the first catholic church built in Queenstown in 1863.
+Saint Joseph's Catholic church was built in 1898.
+It replaced Queenstown's first Catholic church, built in 1863.
 It is built from schist sourced from Arthur's Point.
-Built in the Gothic Revival style, it was designed by the architect Francis WIlliam Petre.
+Built in the Gothic Revival style, it was designed by the architect Francis Petre.
 It is a category two historic place.

 Infrastructure

 Transport

-Queenstown is accessible by road and air but not by rail (similar to Kaitaia, Taupo and Nelson).
+Queenstown is accessible by road and air but not rail (like Kaitaia, Taupō and Nelson).

-As a resort centre, many bus services operate into Queenstown, mostly for package tours, but daily services for locals and others are available to and from Invercargill, Dunedin and Christchurch, the main cities closest to Queenstown.
-Bee Cards are to replace GoCards on local buses on 15 September 2020.